 Some of the best minds in the country – including Michael Faraday and Humphry Davy – are heading to Killingworth for an important meeting.

 Sue: So the Master is mucking about with the Industrial Revolution for no readily apparent reason.
-OK, I think I’ve got it.
+Okay, I think I’ve got it.

 The Doctor and Peri find themselves in the company of a “vicious” dog.